We advance society by advancing freedom

 Proton provides free and open-source technology to millions of people and organizations to expand access to privacy, security, and freedom online.

 Without privacy, there can be no freedom of speech, and without freedom of speech, there can be no democracy.
-Together with millions of Proton users from around the world, we are working to build a better internet and society.
+This principle guides the non-profit Proton Foundation which supervises all of our activities globally.

 Direct action for a better world